isomerpages/nparks-skyrise/_resources/Research and Publications.md

 </p>
 <p>These Technical Guidelines by the Centre for Urban Greenery and Ecology
-(CUGE) address important considerations in the design of Skyrise Greenery, ranging from design and systems to installation to maintenance.</p>
+(CUGE) address important considerations in the design of Skyrise Greenery, ranging from design and systems to installation to maintenance.
+Please click on the image to download the Guideline.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>